Antenna Configuration#

 Parameters:

-• spacing (float) – Spacing between the antenna elements in m.
+• spacing (float) – Spacing between the elements in m.

-• dimensions (Sequence[int]) – The number of antennas in x-, y-, and z-dimension.
+• dimensions (Sequence[int]) – The number of elements in x-, y-, and z-dimension.

 • pose (Tranformation, optional) – The anntena array’s transformation with respect to its device.